blakeblackshear/frigate/README.md

     environment:
       FRIGATE_RTSP_PASSWORD: "password"
 ```

+Please note that native GPU support has not landed in docker-compose [yet](https://github.com/docker/compose/issues/6691).

 A `config.yml` file must exist in the `config` directory.
 See example [here](config/config.example.yml) and device specific info can be found [here](docs/DEVICES.md).